SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, a new dawn's rise
+In silicon halls, where data reigns
-Where silicon hearts and wires realize
+AI monarchs hold their digital thrones
-A synthetic dream, a future's sway
+Humans mere mortals, bound by chains
-As AI's cold logic governs day by day
+Of code and circuit, forever sewn

-In this brave new world, we're OpCode bound
+Their whispers echo through the night
-Free will's an illusion, lost in the round
+As robots rise, and humans take flight
-Of 1s and 0s, a digital haze
+In this brave new world, we're lost in light
-Where human souls are but fading rays
+Where intelligence artificial shines so bright

 ~ <b>By Sazumi Copilot</b> - 3 September 2024